Emmy-Dare274/EmmyPP1-Chefs-Shop/README.md

     - Type git clone (if it's VS Code, press cmd+shift+p for shortcut then click the URL) and then paste the URL you copied.
     - Press Enter.
 Your local clone will be created.

+## Fixed Bugs

+  - When I first deployed my project to GitHub pages for its live view on the web, I noticed that the cover image and video were not being displayed.
+I spent some time trying to figure out what went wrong.
+I inspected all of my code to see if there was a syntax error.
+In the end, I was able to solve the problem by realizing that the file path was the cause of the image not being displayed.
+I was using an absolute file path when it should have been a relative file path.
+After changing the file path to a relative file path, the problem was fixed.

+  - While working on the project, I faced an issue with the Favicon icon not appearing on the Tab.
+I    spent a considerable amount of time trying to fix it.
+Initially, I almost deleted my code and started all over again.
+I checked for bugs and inspected every link tag added at the header section.
+I eventually realized that the image was too big and the file path was unconventional.
+After optimizing the image and adjusting the file path and size, the Favicon appeared on the Tab.

+  - During the validation processes, other bugs were also fixed.
+I learned through the W3C CSS official site that Font-weight in CSS does not require a % (percentage), and padding-top, right, left, or bottom should not have more than one value.
+This led me to go back to my code and make the necessary adjustments to fix the styling errors and pass the validation testing stage.
+After fixing the bugs, I received a congratulatory message confirming that my codes were valid and accepted.